Naming Your Freelance Business

 Naming your freelance business is about making a first impression on potential design clients.
 Your existing clients will associate whatever name you picked with the services you deliver.

-The two circles in the questionnaire will indicate what to use when naming your design business: Green for “Use Your Own Name.”
-Blue for “Create a Business Name.”
-Click the below picture to open the questionnaire (opens in a new window):
+Answer the questions in the questionnaire below!
+The two circles in the questionnaire will indicate what to use when naming your design business: Green for "Use Your Own Name."
+Blue for "Create a Business Name."

 If You Pick Your Own Name...